Classification of Rauzy classes in the moduli space of quadratic differentials: Marked flat surfaces

 \end{proof}

 Now given a flat surface $S\in \CC$ and two singularities $P,Q$ of the same degree, one would like to find a simple saddle connection that joins $P$ and $Q$.
-In fact, it is enough it enough to find a broken line that consists of simple saddle connections whose endpoints are singularities of the same degree as $P$ and $Q$.
-This is the main idea the proof in the following proposition.
+In fact, it is enough to find a broken line that consists of simple saddle connections whose endpoints are singularities of the same degree as $P$ and $Q$.
+This is the main idea of the proof of Proposition~\ref{CC:Cm:ab}.